vnsrz/vnsrz/README.md

 - 💻 I’m currently studying Software Engineering at UnB
 - 🌱 I’m currently getting deeper into Python
 - 💬 Interested in frontend and backend development
-- 📫 How to reach me: via e-mail at viniciusroriz21@gmail.com
+- 📫 How to reach me:
+  - E-mail: viniciusroriz21@gmail.com
+  - Telegram: @viniciusvinicius3

 ### Languages and Tools